-There needs to be harmony and balance in each and every one of our lives.
-Of course we need to aspire to create goals in order to fulfill our dreams and aspirations, but our goals and aspirations need to be based on a firm foundation of enjoying our lives.
-This is a priority if we are to enjoy the journey a to filling our hearts’ desires.
+There needs to be harmony and balance in our lives.
+Of course we need to aspire to create goals in order to fulfil our dreams and aspirations, but our goals and aspirations need to be based on a firm foundation of enjoying our lives.
+This is a priority if we are to enjoy the journey of fulfilling our hearts’ desires.

 There is absolutely no point in striving for future goals if we miss out on the true value and joy of everyday living.”